Pratiksha1661/PortFolio/README.md

 5. **Customize Content:**
    - Replace placeholder images and text with your own.
    - Modify the HTML and CSS files to match your style and preferences.
-   - Update the `src/data/projects.js` file with information about your projects.

 6. **Deploy:**
    - Choose a hosting provider (e.g., Netlify, Vercel, GitHub Pages).